Gjeffroy/gjeffroy/README.md

 I bring expertise in developing AI tools and visualization solutions.

-My key skills include data automation, where I streamline the processing of structured data such as tables and dictionaries, and unstructured data like text, images, and audio.
-I also specialize in AI tool development, creating generative AI tools including RAG, chatbots, and fine-tuning models.
-Additionally, I build custom web applications, ranging from simple dashboards to advanced websites that are aesthetic, user-friendly, and responsive.

 💬 Feel free to contact me to discuss your project.

 [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/guillaumejeffroy/)